Amy-Oji/finTech-System/README.md

 - Spring Security & JWT: Authentication and authorization.
 - Spring Cloud Gateway: An API Gateway for routing requests.
 - Eureka: A service discovery and registration server.
-- Posgres: A relational database for persisting account and transaction data.
+- Postgres: A relational database for data.
 - Kafka: A message broker for sending notifications to users.
+- Maven: A build automation tool used for managing dependencies and building the projects

 ## Getting Started